Java Program to Count Number of Vowels in a String

 Java

-import java.io.*;import java.util.*;public class Main{ public static void main(String[] args)throws IOException { String str = "GeeksForGeeks"; str = str.toLowerCase(); int count = 0; String vow ="aeiou"; ArrayList<Character> vowels = new ArrayList<Character>(); for(int i=0;i<vow.length();i++) { vowels.add(vow.charAt(i)); } for (int i = 0; i < str.length(); i++) { if(vowels.contains(str.charAt(i))){ count++; } }Â
+// Java Program to Count Number of Vowels// in a Stringimport java.io.*;import java.util.*;public class Main{ public static void main(String[] args)throws IOException { String str = "GeeksForGeeks"; str = str.toLowerCase(); int count = 0; String vow ="aeiou"; ArrayList<Character> vowels = new ArrayList<Character>(); for(int i=0;i<vow.length();i++) { vowels.add(vow.charAt(i)); } for (int i = 0; i < str.length(); i++) { if(vowels.contains(str.charAt(i))){ count++; } } // display total count of vowels in string System.out.println("Total no of vowels in string are: " + count); }} |

 Output